Maantol/AZ-Private-AKS-FW-AppGW/readme.md

 ## Issues

 Feel free to make issue if you feel that there is a bug.
-Take in consideration that Azure services update constantly and in this project used Terraform providers version may not be anymore compatible in some of time later.
+Take in consideration that Azure services update constantly and in this project used Terraform providers version may be depracated in the future.